-- A criminal conviction, caution or charge arising subsequent to the Garda Vetting form being completed. - Substance misuse that affects study, work or the work environment - Aggressive, violent or threatening behaviour - Persistent inappropriate attitude or behaviour such as poor time management, frequent non-attendance, poor communication, failure to accept and follow educational advice, failure to follow health and safety requirements or the regulations of the School or University - Impaired judgement which would place clients at risk and which persists despite intervention and supervision by academic staff and/or practice teachers - Lack of competence which persists despite intervention and supervision by academic staff and/or practice teachers - Unprofessional behaviour or attitude such a breach of confidentiality, harassment, bullying or unlawful discrimination - Untreated or unacknowledged physical or mental health conditions that impair a person's ability to practise without supervision.
+- A criminal conviction, charge or caution of a serious nature that arises just prior to or during the course of study. - Substance misuse that affects study, work or the work environment. - Aggressive, violent or threatening behaviour. - Persistent inappropriate attitude or behaviour such as poor time management, frequent non-attendance, poor communication, failure to accept and follow educational advice, failure to follow health and safety requirements or the regulations of the School or University. - Impaired judgement which would place clients at risk and which persists despite intervention and supervision by academic staff and/or practice teachers. - Lack of competence which persists despite intervention and supervision by academic staff and/or practice teachers. - Unprofessional behaviour or attitude such a breach of confidentiality, harassment, bullying or unlawful discrimination. - Untreated or unacknowledged physical or mental health conditions that impair a person's ability to practise.
 As stated above, UCD is committed to equal opportunities and the support of students with disabilities.
-However, a fitness to practise issue could arise due to failure to follow medical treatment or other support, refusal to follow medical advice or care plans including monitoring and reviews in relation to fitness to practise and failure to recognise limits and abilities or lack of insight into health concerns. - Any other issue which would place clients or colleagues at risk
+However, a fitness to practise issue could arise due to failure to follow medical treatment or other support, refusal to follow medical advice or care plans including monitoring and reviews in relation to fitness to practise and failure to recognise limits and abilities or lack of insight into health concerns. - Any other issue which would place clients or colleagues at risk.

-Fitness to practise issues can arise at any stage during a student's time on the designated programmes and will be addressed utilising the UCD Fitness to Practise Policy and Procedures.
+Fitness to practise issues can arise at any stage during a student's time on a course of study within the Diploma in Drug Counselling Theory and Intervention Skills Programme.
 It is important to note that such issues may be temporary and/or satisfactorily dealt with during the programme of study.
-However, fitness to practise issues may affect the ability of students to complete the programme, gain the final qualification or register with the Social Worker's Registration Board.
+However, fitness to practise issues may affect the ability of students to complete the programme, or gain the final qualification.
+Where such an issue or issues arise, the UCD Student Fitness to Practise Procedures and Guidelines will be adhered to in resolving the situation.